• Skip to primary navigation

 For exact ingredient quantities, please see the recipe card below!

-Add spinach to the skillet and stir until wilted, about 3 minutes.
+1. Saute vegetables in a skillet until tender.
+Add spinach to the skillet and stir until wilted.

-Add the rotisserie shredded chicken to the skillet.
-Stir in sour cream, 1 cup of the green enchilada sauce, cumin, salt and pepper.
+2. Add the rotisserie shredded chicken, sour cream, 1 cup of green enchilada sauce, cumin, salt, and pepper.

-Cover the enchiladas with aluminum foil and bake for 30 minutes.
+5. Cover the enchiladas with aluminum foil and bake for 30 minutes or until hot and bubbly.

 Here are a few ways to serve green chicken enchiladas: